LVN to RN Bridge Program

 • Purchase school-approved uniforms for clinical experiences.

-• Obtain CPR certification - Basic Life Support (BLS) must be from American Heart Association.
+• Obtain current CPR certification BLS (Basic Life Support) - must be from the American Heart Association.

-• Have a Physical Form completed by your physician.
+• Have a Physical Exam form completed by your physician.

 • Complete a TB (Tuberculosis) skin test and provide a copy of the results annually.